hzget/hzget.github.io/programming/basic/unicode.md

 ===

-[Unicode][wikipedia] is a universal character encoding standard that assigns a unique code to every character or symbol, regardless of the platform, program, or language.
+[Unicode][wikipedia] is a universal character encoding standard that ***assigns a Unique Code to every Character or Symbol***, regardless of the platform, program, or language.
 This system allows computers to consistently represent and manipulate text from any writing system, including alphabets, ideograms, symbols, and more.